Genivia/ugrep/README.md

            -Y, --empty
                   Permits empty matches.
 By default, empty matches are  disabled, unless  a  pattern  begins with `^' or ends with `$'.
-With this option, empty-matching pattern, such as x?  and  x*,  match  all input, not only lines containing the character `x'.
+With this option, empty-matching patterns such as x?  and  x*,  match  all input, not only lines containing the character `x'.

            -y, --any-line